Damping Obliquities of Hot Jupiter Hosts by Resonance Locking: Results for Obliquity and Orbit Evolution

 Figures \ref{fig:orb_ev_circ}, \ref{fig:orb_ev_lowe}, and \ref{fig:orb_ev_highe} present results for initial conditions $e_0 = 0$, 0.3, and 0.6, respectively.
 In all cases, obliquities $\psi$ damp more for low-mass stars than high-mass stars.
-For low-mass stars, obliquities can start as high as $90^\circ$ and drop to zero within main-sequence lifetimes.
+For low-mass stars, obliquities can start as high as $90^\circ$-$145^\circ$ and drop to zero or nearly so within main-sequence lifetimes.
 Once the obliquity vanishes, the planet can no longer drive the $m=0$ mode that we are modeling; dissipation ceases and the planet stops migrating inward.
 For high-mass stars, obliquities hardly budge from their initial values.
 None of our planets is engulfed by its host star.

-A starting eccentricity of 0.3 damps to zero within main-sequence lifetimes for both low-mass and high-mass stars (Fig.~\ref{fig:orb_ev_lowe}), faster than the obliquity damps.
-At $e_0 = 0.6$, only the 1 and 0.8 $\Msun$ models circularize within 12 Gyr (Fig.~\ref{fig:orb_ev_highe}).
-Large eccentricities are seen to prolong obliquity damping times (compare Figs.~\ref{fig:orb_ev_lowe} and \ref{fig:orb_ev_highe}).
+Larger eccentricities are seen to prolong obliquity damping and circularization times (compare Figs.~\ref{fig:orb_ev_circ}, \ref{fig:orb_ev_lowe}, and \ref{fig:orb_ev_highe}).
+A starting eccentricity of 0.3 damps to zero within main-sequence lifetimes for both low-mass and high-mass stars (Fig.~\ref{fig:orb_ev_lowe}), about as fast as the obliquity damps.
+At $e_0 = 0.6$, only the 1 and 0.8 $\Msun$ models circularize and achieve spin-orbit alignment within 12 Gyr for $\psi_0 \sim 45^\circ$ (Fig.~\ref{fig:orb_ev_highe}).